-Name, Address & Year of Birth Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Funds in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Mary K. Anstine, 1940 Trustee and Chairman Ms. Anstine was elected at a special meeting of shareholders held on March 21, 1997 and reelected at a special meeting of shareholders held on August 7, 2009.
+Name, Address & Year of Birth Position(s) Held with Fund Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Funds in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Mary K. Anstine , 1940 Trustee and Chairman Ms. Anstine was elected at a special meeting of shareholders held on March 21, 1997 and re- elected at a special meeting of shareholders held on August 7, 2009.
 Ms. Anstine was appointed Chairman of the Board at the June 6, 2017 meeting of the Board of Trustees.
 Ms. Anstine is Trustee/Director of AV Hunter Trust and Colorado Uplift Board.
 28 Ms. Anstine is a Trustee of ALPS ETF Trust (23 funds); ALPS Variable Investment Trust (7 funds); Reaves Utility Income Fund (1 fund); and Segall Bryant & Hamill Trust through December 2020 (14 funds).
 Jeremy W. Deems, 1976 Trustee Mr. Deems was appointed as a Trustee at the March 11, 2008 meeting of the Board of Trustees and elected at a special meeting of shareholders held on August 7, 2009.
-Mr. Deems is the Co-Founder and Chief Financial Officer of Green Alpha Advisors, LLC, a registered investment advisor, and Co-Portfolio Manager of the Shelton Green Alpha Fund.
 28 Mr. Deems is a Trustee of ALPS ETF Trust (23 funds); ALPS Variable Investment Trust (7 funds); Clough Funds Trust (1 fund); and Reaves Utility Income Fund (1 fund).
-Jerry G. Rutledge, 1944 Trustee Mr. Rutledge was elected at a special meeting of shareholders held on August 7, 2009.
+Jerry G. Rutledge , 1944 Trustee Mr. Rutledge was elected at a special meeting of shareholders held on August 7, 2009.
 Mr. Rutledge is the President and owner of Rutledge's Inc., a retail clothing business.
 28 Mr. Rutledge is a Trustee of Clough Global Dividend and Income Fund (1 fund); Clough Global Equity Fund (1 fund); Clough Global Opportunities Fund (1 fund); and Principal Real Estate Income Fund (1 fund).

 Michael "Ross" Shell, 1970 Trustee Mr. Shell was elected at a special meeting of shareholders held on August 7, 2009.
 Mr. Shell is Founder and CEO of Red Idea, LLC, a strategic consulting/early stage venture firm (since June 2008).
 Mr. Shell serves on the Board of Directors of TalkBox, a phone/privacy booth company (since 2018) and DLVR, a package security company (since 2018).
 Mr. Shell served on the Advisory Board, St. Vrain School District Innovation Center (from 2015-2018).
 Mr. Shell graduated with honors from Stanford University with a degree in Political Science.
 28 None.
-Edmund J. Burke, 1961 Trustee Mr. Burke was elected as Trustee at a special meeting of shareholders held on August 7, 2009.
+Edmund J. Burke , 1961 Trustee Mr. Burke was elected as Trustee at a special meeting of shareholders held on August 7, 2009.
 Mr. Burke joined ALPS in 1991 and served as the President and Director of ALPS Holdings, Inc., and ALPS Advisors, Inc., and Director of ALPS Distributors, Inc., ALPS Fund Services, Inc. ("ALPS"), and ALPS Portfolio Solutions Distributor, Inc. (collectively, the "ALPS Companies").
 Mr. Burke retired from the ALPS Companies in June 2019.
 Mr. Burke is currently a partner at ETF Action, a web-based system that provides data and analytics to registered investment advisers, (since 2020) and a Director of Alliance Bioenergy Plus, Inc., a technology company focused on emerging technologies in the renewable energy, biofuels, and bioplastics technology sectors (since 2020).
 28 Mr. Burke is a Trustee of ALPS ETF Trust (23 funds); Clough Global Dividend and Income Fund (1 fund); Clough Global Equity Fund (1 fund); Clough Global Opportunities Fund (1 fund); Clough Funds Trust (1 fund); Liberty All-Star Equity Fund (1 fund); and Director of the Liberty All-Star Growth Fund, Inc. (1 fund).